ablaamim/Piscine-42/README.md

 <IMG SRC="https://1337.ma/static/b8296aebbcc7fb3ce15ae9e4a66d82fa/25252/cluster.jpg" WIDTH="600">

-## Piscine 2020 new subjects :
+## :books: Piscine 2020 new subjects :

-This project is a programming bootcamp at 1337 school, it lasts roughly 4 weeks, working 7 days a week, day and night.
-These bootcamps cover the basics so there's no need to have any experience at all.
+This project is a programming bootcamp at 1337 school, it lasts roughly 4 weeks, working 7 days a week, day and night. (error 404 sleep will never be found) These bootcamp covers the basics of programming so there's no need to have any experience at all.
 People will try and will fail, over and over again.
 This trial-and-error process is necessary in order to find solutions to different problems that once thought impossible.
 People learn in groups with other students, without teachers.
 It can be done, and it works.

-## How to compile?
+## :floppy_disk: How to compile?

 > We use gcc command on the terminal, with specific flags.